Priyanshu8282/Weather-Extension/README.md

-# Weather Extension 🌤️
+Weather Extension 🌤️
 A Chrome extension that displays the current weather conditions (temperature, wind speed, and humidity) for a specified city.
 Built with React and powered by the OpenWeatherMap API.

-# Table of Contents
+Table of Contents
-- Features
+Features
-- Setup Instructions
+Setup Instructions
-- Usage
+Usage
-- Technologies
+Technologies
-- Folder Structure
+Folder Structure
-- API Integration
+API Integration
+License
-#dndj Features
+Features
--  Displays the current temperature, wind speed, and humidity for the chosen location.
+Displays the current temperature, wind speed, and humidity for the chosen location.
--   Lightweight and easy to use in a Chrome browser.
+Lightweight and easy to use in a Chrome browser.
 Setup Instructions
 1. Get an API Key
 Sign up at OpenWeatherMap (or another weather API provider).